Placements (Overview)

 Header Bar (Sticky Ads)

-The Header Bar placement is fixed at the top of your page and does not move away when users scroll down.
-It is interesting for ads and navigations, internal promotions, or any content you want to have fixed on top.
+The Header Bar placement is fixed at the top of the page and remains visible even as users scroll down.

 footer bar